quattromani/childrenssafetyimmobilizer/index.md

 # THE CHILDREN'S GENTLE IMMOBILIZER

-### The **Children’s Gentle Immobilizer** is a simple, durable or one time use design, versatile, one-piece radiolucent child medical positioning aid which holds secure all four extremities individually in an antimicrobial-infused soft foam wrap with no extraneous straps, boards, velcro, medical tape, bandages, clamps, pins or fabrics.
+### The **Children’s Gentle Immobilizer** is a simple, durable or one-time use design, versatile, one-piece radiolucent child medical positioning aid which holds secure all four extremities individually in an antimicrobial-infused soft foam wrap with no extraneous straps, boards, velcro, medical tape, bandages, clamps, pins or fabrics.

 ![Children’s Gentle Immobilizer](/images/unit.jpg)